 Sponsorship is about engaging an audience and creating a meaningful experience.
 By understanding the sponsor’s objectives you can work together to create this.
 Only then will sponsorship be successful.

-6. Understand your prospects
+6. Understand your sponsor

 7. Account management